-Webinar: Explore, Access, and Customize ICESat-2 Data at the NASA NSIDC DAAC
+Webinar: Explore, Access, and Customize ICESat-2 Data at NASA's NSIDC DAAC

 During this webinar we will introduce the ICESat-2 mission and show you how to explore, access and customize ICESat-2 data with the advanced discovery and visualization OpenAltimetry application, directly filter and access ICESat-2 data from an NSIDC DAAC data set page and subset, reformat and analyze ICESat-2 data using Python-based resources.